ShenTzu/ShenTzu/README.md

 ## Hi there 👋

 I’m an indie game developer from Richmond, British Columbia.
-I graduated with a Masters Degree in Finance, but changed to game development because games are a lifelong passion.
+I graduated with a Masters Degree in Finance, but changed to game development because games are a lifelong passion of mine.

 I've been making games for several years and self-publishing games under the studio ShenTzu Games a few in this time, primarily narrative driven games with RPG Maker MV.
 Now I'm continuing my game dev journey with Godot, and looking for a job in the industry!
 While I’m primarily a generalist, my specialty and passion is worldbuilding and narrative design.

 You can find my published games on [Steam](https://store.steampowered.com/publisher/ShenTzuGames), and my game jams and prototypes on [itch.io](https://shentzu.itch.io)!
+You can also reach me at shentzugames@yahoo.com!

+Currently working on an undisclosed cozy point and click adventure game using GDScript!

 <!--
 **ShenTzu/ShenTzu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.